aixigo/PREvant/docs/companions.md

 - `application`: The companion's application information
   - `name`: The application name
 - `services`: An array of the services of the application.
-Each element has following structure:
+Each element has the following structure:
   - `name`: The service name which is equivalent to the network alias
   - `port`: The exposed port of the service
   - `type`: The type of service.
 For example, `instance`, `replica`, `app-companion`, or `service-companion`.